YEN Terminal

 2017 — Hyper

 Electron.
 Web tech.
 Plugins.
-Beautiful themes — wrapped in 100MB+ of Chrome.
-Style over substance.
+Beautiful themes — with the heavier footprint of a bundled browser runtime.

 2021 — Warp and others